creare-com/podpac/doc/source/developer/specs/data-source.md

 - FUTURE: After implementing a limiter on the request size, implement:
     + Take one input (i.e. `evaluate`) that will automatically execute the datasource at the native_coordinates on contruction.
 This will allow a shortcut when you just want to load a simple data source for processing with other more complication data sources
+- Choose a default interpolation option if neither interpolator or interpolation is defined

 #### Methods